seanslma/maki/Python/Conda/Docker.md

 ## build docker image for a conda app `my-app`
 ### build conda package `my-app.tar.bz2`
+Note that the `--croot` folder must be outside of the project folder.
 ```sh
 conda build recipe --no-anaconda-upload --python 3.9 --croot ../conda-build --no-test
 ```